-The smallest Service Area that the CMF Program will grant in the FY 2020 round is statewide.
-However, Applicants should feel free to focus their CMF strategy on smaller geographies (e.g. a city or county); this will not disadvantage the Application.
-If the Applicant is planning to focus its CMF activities in a subset of its Service Area, it should clearly describe this geographic area in its response to Q. 9, and throughout the relevant narrative questions in the Application.
+The smallest Service Area that your organization can select for the FY 2021 round is statewide.
+However, Applicants may focus their CMF strategy on smaller geographies (e.g. a city or county within a state); this will not disadvantage the Application.
+If the Applicant is planning to focus its CMF activities in a subset of its Service Area, it should clearly describe this geographic area in its response to Question 10 of the Application, and throughout the relevant narrative questions in the Application.

-(29) Is there a preference for serving particular geographies?
+(29) Is there a preference for serving economically distressed areas and/or particular geographies?

-CMF has a statutory objective to ensure that potential Recipients' proposed Service Areas collectively represent broad geographic coverage throughout the United States.
-In alignment with that objective, the CDFI Fund will provide scoring preferences for the following geographies in the FY 2020 Round:
+CMF has a statutory objective to ensure that potential Recipients' proposed Service Areas collectively represent broad geographic coverage throughout the United States and economically distressed areas.
+In alignment with these objectives, the CDFI Fund will provide scoring preferences for the following in the FY 2021 Round.